 Our Riverwatcher Program enables volunteers, like you, to effectively monitor and report pollution on the Potomac River, the Shenandoah River and all the tributaries.
 We will show you what to look out for while you’re out on the river, which pollution issues are prevalent for our watershed and how you can report pollution.
 Being a Riverwatcher is an easy way to help us make our rivers and streams safer to swim, fish and drink.
 Click here to get more details from a Riverwatcher volunteer.

-If you’re interested in attending a Riverwatcher training, please SIGN UP here and indicate which date you are interested in!
+If you’re interested in attending a Riverwatcher training, please SIGN UP here!